Preference Tuning with Human Feedback on Language, Speech, and Vision Tasks: A Survey: Combined Policies and Sampling-Agnostic Alignment

 \subsection{Reinforced Token Optimization (RTO)}

-RTO~\citep{zhong2024dpo} derives a token-wise reward function from preference data and conducts policy optimization using this learned reward signal.
-Broadly, RTO involves two primary steps: (1) learning a token-wise reward from preference data, and (2) optimizing this reward through RL training methods like PPO.
-Theoretically, the algorithm is framed as an MDP problem.
+Standard RLHF and DPO's reward models are all based on the whole generation, thus the whole pipeline is in some sense closer to bandit instead of classical MDP based RL.
+Inspired by that nature of auto-regressive models is next token prediction , RTO~\citep{zhong2024dpo} derives a {\it token-wise} reward function from preference data and conducts policy optimization using this learned reward signal.
+Broadly, RTO formulates the optimization problem as an MDP and involves two primary steps: (1) learning a token-wise reward from preference data, and (2) optimizing this reward through RL training methods like PPO.